Delta Goodrem: 2007–2010: Delta

-In July 2008, it was announced that Goodrem would embark on a national tour of Australia, titled the Believe Again Tour.
+In July 2008, Goodrem announced her second national tour of Australia, the Believe Again Tour.
 She originally announced nine dates in seven cities, but later announced more shows, performing 14 in eight cities.
 The tour ran from 9 January to 4 February 2009.
 A concert DVD of the tour was released on 18 September 2009.
-It was called Believe Again: Australian Tour 2009.
 It peaked at number one on the Australian ARIA DVD Chart and was certified Gold for sales over 7,500 copies.

-Goodrem also recorded a duet, "Right Here With You", with Olivia Newton-John to help raise money for Newton-John's cancer hospital in Melbourne.
+Goodrem also recorded a duet, "Right Here with You", with the Olivia Newton-John to help raise money for Newton-John's cancer hospital in Melbourne.

-Goodrem was nominated for two awards at the 2008 ARIA Awards – Highest Selling Single and Highest Selling Album – and won the award for Highest Selling Album of 2008.
+Goodrem was nominated for two awards at the ARIA Music Awards of 2008 – Highest Selling Single and Highest Selling Album – and won the award for Highest Selling Album of 2008.
 At the 2008 World Music Awards, held on 9 November in Monaco, Goodrem received her third World Music Award for World's Best Selling Australian Artist.
 In March 2010, Goodrem and Guy Sebastian were chosen by the Jackson estate to perform at the Australian launch of Michael Jackson's This Is It DVD.
 The invitation-only event was attended by the film's director Kenny Ortega, Jackson's choreographer Travis Payne, and Jackson's brother Jackie Jackson.
 Goodrem and Sebastian performed "Earth Song".